 In Matthew 22:39 Jesus tells the Pharisees, “The second (greatest commandment) is like it (the first): You shall love your neighbor as yourself.”
 Saint Patrick loved God first, but he followed the second great commandment too.
 He served the Irish peoples by leading them out of the errors of paganism and towards the truth of the Gospel.

 In praying Saint Patrick’s Breastplate prayer, one is reminded to see God in others.
 It’s easy to get frustrated at strangers who commit a wrong: cutting you off in traffic, providing less than helpful advice at a call center, or even those who annoy you at church.
 Patrick was a foreigner in Ireland (contrary to popular views he wasn’t Irish!).
 But he accepted God’s call to spread the message of Jesus Christ as Savior.
-And you and I are called to do the same in our words and deeds.

 Drive Out the Serpent(s)

 The above image is a p(f)unny way to describe how Saint Patrick drove out the snakes from Ireland.
-Joking aside, it was because of his cooperation with God’s will Patrick had the ability to perform such as miracle (herpetologists might disagree).
+Joking aside, it was because of his cooperation with God’s will Patrick had the ability to perform such a miracle (herpetologists might disagree).
 Christ with me.
 Those opening words to the Breastplate prayer can give us hope.
 The battle and journey through life doesn’t have to be done alone.
 God is with us.
 He was (and still is in Heaven) with Saint Patrick during his early years when he was captured as a slave.
 And God was with Patrick as he drove the snakes (and the pagan ideologies) out of Ireland.